How Not to Start a Shopping Cart Project

 - Do you have all the information about your products in a spreadsheet or other format that can be easily imported into a shopping cart system?
 If you don’t, products will have to be entered one at a time, and you won’t be happy with the time and cost.

 - Is that spreadsheet correct?
 (One time a man told us to take the list of his products from his web site.
-We proceeded to do that only to find that he had products that were “discontinued”.
-He was very angry at the work we had done.)
+We proceeded to do that only to find that many of the products we had added were “discontinued”.
+He was very angry at the work we had done.
+But, he had not been specific.)